Frequently Asked Questions

 Payments made upon selling a vehicle with us are instant bank transfers.
 Our vehicle purchaser will stay with you until the payment has gone through, giving you peace of mind.

-Online valuations are saved on our system for five days, giving you time to decide if you want to book an appointment.
+Online valuations are saved on our system for seven days, giving you time to decide if you want to book an appointment.
 At your appointment, a member of our vehicle purchasing team will confirm whether your car meets the requirements of the offer.

 The online valuation is determined by the details you input and our computer database.
 The final offer conducted in person can differ as we inspect the vehicle’s condition and paperwork.
 It's important to remember that several factors can affect a car’s valuation, including the fact that most simply depreciate over time.